-Camp Longleaf has 12 resident counselors who are at least 18 years of age.
+Camp Longleaf has 12 female counselors who are at least 18 years of age.
 All counselors are subject to a background check before hiring and are CPR/first aid trained for your camper’s safety.
-We look forward to the enthusiasm, outdoor skills and silly ideas that they bring to camp!
+We look forward to the enthusiasm, outdoor skills, and silly ideas that they bring to camp!
 If you're interested in spending your summer at Camp Longleaf as a counselor, please visit our "Become a Counselor" Page!